Apple’s quarterly profit falls as iPhone sales sputter

 The good news is Apple has several ways it can still make money from the 900 million iPhones in use today.
 Besides selling new models to current iPhone owners after the current devices eventually wear out, Apple has positioned itself to make billions of dollars more from music, video and gaming subscriptions, maintenance plans and commissions from apps selling their own wares on iPhones.

-The bad news is that Apple is still getting more than half of its revenue from the iPhone, and the company hasn’t proven it can be as adept peddling digital service as it has been making sleek devices.
-For instance, Apple’s four-year old music streaming service still lags Spotify.
-Apple is preparing to launch a video streaming service more than a decade after Netflix pioneered the concept.
+The bad news is that Apple has still been relying on the iPhone for more than half its revenue so this year, and the company hasn’t proved it can be as adept peddling digital services as it has been making sleek devices.
+For instance, Apple’s 4-year old music-streaming service still lags Spotify.
+Apple is preparing to launch a video-streaming service more than a decade after Netflix pioneered the concept.

 And a recently opened U.S. Justice Department investigation is expected to look into whether Apple unfairly favors its own services and gouges others through its app store, raising the specter of changes that could further depress its revenue.